 You've likely heard that investing is important.
-You've probably hear that investing is the best way to grow your money over time.
+You've probably heard that investing is the best way to grow your money over time.
 But what exactly is investing, and how do you get started?

 According to the dictionary, here's the definition of investing.